aksalsf/aksalsf/README.md

 <img src="/habits-metrics.svg" alt="Habits Metrics">
 <img src="/social-metrics.svg" alt="Social Metrics">
 <img src="/achievement-metrics.svg" alt="Achievement Metrics">
-<em>&quot;This brings us to number 278 of the 1,000 provisions you must observe.
-I hate carrots.
-Never even think about putting them in my food, you get it?&quot;</em> <br>
+<em>&quot;You should cry while you still can.
+When you get bigger, sometimes, you can't cry even if you have something you wanna cry about.&quot;</em> <br>
-— Excalibur (Soul Eater)
+— Okazaki Tomoya (CLANNAD)